devnull-tools/rboss/README.md

 ### Adding new components

-To add new Colorizers, Formatters or HealthCheckers, just put the code in the "~/.rboss/rboss.rb".
+To add new Colorizers, Formatters or HealthCheckers, just put the code in the "~/.rboss/rboss.rb" file.

 Example: